Fill your College Details

 Frequently Asked Questions

-1. What are the advantages of using the Three Schema Architecture in DBMS?
+1. Mention the advantages of using the Three Schema Architecture in DBMS

 The Three Schema Architecture offers data independence, better security, and data abstraction while providing flexibility for changes at different schema levels without disrupting the whole system.

-2. What are the main challenges in implementing the Three Schema Architecture in DBMS?
+2. What is the primary challenge in implementing the Three Schema Architecture in DBMS?

 The Three Schema Architecture can increase system complexity and performance overhead.
 Implementing and managing multiple schemas requires skilled administrators and designers, which can be resource-intensive.